soyart/webtools/README.md

 	$ curl ramaxisgay.kuy;

 5. If all works and you can push to your server, then you're all set.
 When there's a new change in the master branch, you can just pull it and merge to your branch.
 The only culprits for conflicts will be `extra_vars.sh` and `webtools.conf`, which is quite easy to resolve.

+It has been my web publishing environment for over a year, and it's pretty simple to setup and use continously.

+Before creating this repo, webtools has always been bundled with `sh-tools`, and the code in the repo is different than the one I usually used.
+And because I always showed it to my friends, many people use it, but with their own modifications.

+Usually people start by mirroring my setup, and then they make more customizations, both to the project tree and in the webtools code.
+Over time, these scattered webtools become cluttered and a mess to deal with, and both the users and I are lost.
+So I made my mind to use this repository as the upstream code, where the reference webtools code is hosted.

+From this repo, my friends or you can clone this repository, create a fork, and start building your shitty static websites in the branches.
+When webtools or ssg is updated, you can just pull the changes and merge to your branch.

+webtools is composed of many shell scripts that read from the same configuration `webtools.conf`.
+Each script is a standalone script that works well when chained together.
+Here are webtools components.